bitakorajulianrivas/CosmosBootcamp2025/Semana1/KatasTDD/test/KatasTDD.Tests/StringCalculatorTestList.md

 - [x] Test if there are new lines and commas separators.
 - [x] Test if there are two separators joined together.
 - [x] Test if there is a custom separator.
-- [x] Test if there is a negative number.
+- [x] Test if there are multiple negative numbers.
+- [ ] Test if there are numbers bigger than 1000.